WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 Red to White Cauldrons now grant 4 White items instead of 3.\
 Shrine of Blood now costs 50/70/90% blood.\
-Shrine of Blood now consistently gives 2/3/4 chests regardless of base health.
-(Still scaling with HP up items) Shrine of Woods price reduced from 25/37/55 to 10/13/18/25.\
+Shrine of Blood now gives 40/70/100 gold regardless of base health.
+(Scales with time) Shrine of Woods price reduced from 25/37/55 to 10/13/18/25.\
 Gunner Turret price reduced from 35 to 25.\
 TC280 price reduced from 350 to 300.